KaViewer/KaViewer/README.md

 - Add/Delete Topic.
 - Publish/Consumer Messages.

-Based on those function, there have two mode to suit different scenario.
+Based on those functions,KaViewer provide two common mode to suit the two different scenario.

 - **FULL** mode, support all the operations above.
 - **LITE** mode (default), only support to view kafka message.

-And support the custom toggle config to enable or disable those operations as well.
+And KaViewer support the custom toggles config to enable or disable those operations based on the two mode above as well.

 #### Configurations